 Health care continues to grow and evolve as a profession alongside new, more effective methods of providing care and treatment.
-The U.S. Bureau of Labor Statistics (BLS) reported available positions in the health care sector are expected to increase 15% by 2029.
-That’s nearly four times higher than the projected rise in available positions across the economy, 4%.
+The U.S. Bureau of Labor Statistics (BLS) reported available positions in the health care sector are expected to increase 15% between 2019 and 2029.
+That’s nearly four times higher than the projected rise in available positions across the economy, which is 4%.
 And the nurse practitioner (NP) role is in even higher demand.

 A master’s in nursing offers you an opportunity to take on an advanced clinical role, providing comprehensive primary care to patients facing common ailments.
 The nurse practitioner role offers substantial financial rewards in addition to the satisfaction that comes from helping patients.
 Nurse practitioners, anesthetists, and midwives earned a median annual pay of $115,800 as of 2019.

 A master’s in nursing degree is a graduate-level professional degree that prepares you for health care responsibilities beyond the scope of most other types of nurses.
 Nurse practitioners are able to:

 Directly diagnose those they treat

 The education and experience you build in an online MSN program will prepare you to serve as a mid-level practitioner who operates either independently or under a physician.
 After you select a concentration, complete your studies, and pass the national certification board exam in your chosen specialization, you can begin practicing in your selected field.
 NPs have options ranging from family and adult care to gerontology and hospice care.

 Nurse practitioners have increased responsibilities in terms of providing complete care for common health issues.
 You’ll enjoy significantly more freedom to act independently, whether or not you’re supervised by a physician.
 And if you want to take your nursing career to the next level by incorporating new knowledge and duties into your daily work, an online MSN degree can offer a clear path to those goals.